peteroupc/peteroupc.github.io/estimation.md

 [^10]: Kunsch, R.J., Rudolf, D., "[**Optimal confidence for Monte Carlo integration of smooth functions**](https://arxiv.org/abs/1809.09890)", arXiv:1809.09890, 2018.

 [^11]: Agarwal, A., Agarwal, S., et al., "Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons", _Proceedings of Machine Learning Research_ 65 (2017).

+[^12]:
+    Dutta, Santanu, and Alok Goswami.
+"Mode estimation for discrete distributions."
+Mathematical Methods of Statistics 19, no. 4 (2010): 374-384.

 <a id=License></a>
 ## License